MicroStrategy/rest-api-docs/docs/getting-started/configure-clustered-environments.md

   - /WEB-INF/classes/config/\*
   - /WEB-INF/classes/auth/\*

-- The MicroStrategyLibrary REST Server provides an admin page to modify some of the configuration settings.
+- The StrategyLibrary REST Server provides an admin page to modify some of the configuration settings.

-  The MicroStrategy REST Server contains default values for configuration in …/config/configDefaults.properties.
+  The Strategy REST Server contains default values for configuration in …/config/configDefaults.properties.
 The configDefaults.properties file contains key-value pairs of configuration options.
 To specify a configuration option, the desired key can be copied from the configDefaults.properties file, and saved into configOverride.properties with a different value.

   However, if you use this method to make configuration changes and your REST Server is running in a clustered environment, only one of the nodes in the cluster is modified.
 To resolve this problem, you can use a shared drive across all nodes via Mount or Symbolic links.
 If you use Symbolic links, you need to enable the Tomcat property allowLinking.
 Refer to the Apache Tomcat Configuration Reference.